No longer a nice-to-have, exceptional and efficient vendor management has become a survival asset.

 For too long, the responsibility for vendor relationships was left unassigned and diluted across departments.
 As the external vendor workforce has only grown in size and importance across virtually every industry, these legacy systems lack the capability to oversee and improve vendor performance and relationships, and especially to do it in a simplified way that doesn't just add one more technology people are resistant to adopt.

-Facility managers are increasingly realizing the important role these vendors play within their production, and ultimately, their success.
+Facility managers are increasingly realizing the important role these vendors play within their production, and ultimately, their success, bringing about the need for a streamlined vendor management process.
 These are special relationships worth protecting, especially as these workers literally have a direct hand in keeping production moving along.
 Not to mention, the competitive nature across the industry to secure the best vendors is only growing at the same time.

 Fortunately, technology is evolving and surpassing the outdated traditional methods of vendor management that put organizations at risk.
 Intelligent Automation is handling all the micro-details behind the scenes so managers can focus on the bigger, more strategic, macro-perspective.